Ifylee/Professional-README-composer/README.md

   To install dependencies, run the following command:

   ```
   npm i -y inquirer@8.2.4

   ```

   ## Usage
   This is a user friendly application.
 To use, open the app in the integrated terminal, run the install command, type node and then filename, Answer the questions to auto-populate your README file.

   ## License
     This project is licensed under the MIT license.

   ## Contributing
-  Open for contributions.
+  Open for contributions

   ## Tests
   Run the following command for tests: